 - Red bell pepper

-How do you make Mexican slaw & shrimp stuffed avocados? (+ tips)
+How to make a Mexican slaw and shrimp stuffed avocado (+ tips)

 Begin by preparing the marinade for the shrimp.
 In a small bowl, combine two teaspoons lime juice, one teaspoon olive oil, 1/8 teaspoon cumin, and 1/8 teaspoon salt.